Dismiss Modal

 Follow-up care

-Follow up with your healthcare provider, or as advised.
+Follow up with your doctor as advised.
 Return sooner if you don’t start to get better within the next 3 days.
 If you were given a splint, it may be changed to a cast or boot at your follow-up visit.

 If X-rays were taken, you will be told of any new findings that may affect your care.